mahmoudimus/ac/docs/public/developing/operations.md

 ## Business Continuity Planning
 You should address the following aspects when looking at potential major outages:

-- Data backups: you should have a data backup strategy that ensures your RPO (Recovery Point Objective) is met.
-For example, for a RPO of 24h, you should do a full backup of all add-on data overnight, keeping the backups on a different site to the one that is running the add-on.
+- Backups: you should have a data backup strategy that ensures your RPO (Recovery Point Objective) is met.
+For example, for a RPO of 24h, you should do a full backup of all data overnight, keeping the backups on a different site to the one that is running the add-on.
+You should back up the following data:
+ - Code: if you are using a DVCS like Git with BitBucket this is taken care of for you
+ - Add-on data in databases
 - Recovery procedures: you should have procedures in place to restore your add-ons in the case of a major outage, and we suggest you do a few dry runs.
 Ideally, you should be testing your disaster recovery procedures regularly.
 Hope for the best, plan for the worst!

-Note that using an enterprise-class cloud provider minimises the risk of a major outage impacting your add-ons.
+Note that using an enterprise-class cloud provider can largely minimise the risk of a major outage impacting your add-ons.
+For example, [Heroku](http://www.heroku.com) automatically restores (and withing applications deployed on the platform, and Postgres databases, in case of a outage in one of their data centres, within seconds.

 <a name="support"></a>
 ## Support